polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 The above will create a PGP keypair for you, with the identity of "foo@bar.com", and the password of "Your-GnuPG-Password", and install it into your GnuPG database.
 The rest of the arguments are optional, with "sane defaults".
-One detail though, is that you can explicitly add to the seeding of the randomb number generator by adding a *[seed]* argument - Which is probably wise, to make sure your random numbers used to generate the keypair is less predictable.
+One detail though, is that you can explicitly add to the seeding of the random number generator by adding a *[seed]* argument - Which is probably wise, to make sure your random numbers used to generate the keypair is less predictable.
 The last point of course, makes your keypair much more difficult to predict.
 Preferably this should be some user supplied string, of a certain length, for every time you create a keypair.
-Notice that the seed is by default relatively unique, with a very large entropy, but further adding to it, makes it even less predictable.
+Notice that the default seed is by default relatively unique, with a very large entropy, but further adding to it, makes it even less predictable, and hence more secure.

+Notice, if you use 4096 bit strength, or more - Then creating your key might take several minutes!

 ### [p5.crypto.list-private-keys] and [p5.crypto.list-public-keys]